 After a water break he played “Pressure”, a personal favorite of mine, as his last song and I used that as an opportunity to burn as much energy as I could jumping, mobbing, and rapping along like a crazy person with a handful of others that shared the sentiment.

 And with that, the show was over.
 The crowd started to disperse but Bank$ said he would stick around and take photos with fans, which I thought was really cool of him to do.
 A lot of artists now charge extra for meet and greets so it was nice to see him putting fan service over his bank account’s service – that’s how you build loyalty and eventually more revenue down the line anyway.
-And it’s just a generally nice thing to do.
+And it’s just a generally nice thing to do, especially after the multiple snafus that plagued the show.

 But rather than get a selfie, I ventured back into the brisk Chicago air having ultimately been satisfied with the experience.
-Bank$’s short setlist and Da$h being absent were major letdowns but those were things out of their control (maybe not Da$h completely but you know what I mean).
-And it was still an entertaining show for what it was.
-Having the opportunity to act a fool to a few songs I’ve been playing way too loud, way too often for the past year with the artist himself and other dedicated fans was the whole reason I went.
+Bank$’s short setlist and Da$h being absent were serious letdowns but those things were out of their control (maybe not completely wit Da$h, but you know what I mean).
+It was still an entertaining show for what it was.
+Having the opportunity to act a fool to the live performances of a few songs I’ve been playing way too loud, way too often for the past year was the whole reason I went in the first place.
 I got what I came for.
 It wasn’t the blow out Super Bowl extravaganza I was expecting initially but I’m still glad I got to be there.